 Michael pledged and became a member of Phi Beta Sigma Fraternity in Spring, 1999 at New Paltz.
 Michael is currently the Managing Partner at PhoenixAfrica Capital Management Limited, a boutique investment bank in Ghana with affiliates in the region and is the Executive Chairman of I.M.
 Group of Companies Limited.
 Michael focuses on a select group of clients and has closed Transactions in Financial Institutions, Insurance, Leasing, Hospitality, Pharmaceuticals, FMCG's and Agro- processing.
 Ongoing projects include Infrastructure and Energy including Renewable Energy Projects.
 Michael is a Director on the Board of various companies including the National Board for Small Scale Industries (NBSSI).
 Michael is an avid golfer and a member at Achimota Golf Club.

-Dr. Duchamp is also Executive Director of Hospitalented, a global hospitality education organization.
+Dr. Duchamp is Executive Director of Hospitalented, a global hospitality education organization.
 In this role he produces programs in the United States and Ghana, including HospiChallenge, Not So Scary Foods, Art in a Bottle and the Airline Expo.
-Dr. Duchamp conducted his doctoral research in Ghana, resulting in a dissertation entitled Perceptions of the Hospitality and Tourism Industries by 18-24 Year Olds in Ghana, West Africa.
+Dr. Duchamp's dissertation is entitled Perceptions of the Hospitality and Tourism Industries by 18-24 Year Olds in Ghana, West Africa.
 He is committed to developing a vibrant tourism ecosystem in Ghana, and is currently writing a book on the topic.

 Dr. Duchamp is passionate about education and tourism entrepreneurship.
 You can find him online at Hospitalented.org and ProfDuchamp.com